[Learning & Development]

 5. Capitalise on Collaboration - Community and collaboration don't just make and improve culture, they help embed learning, change and improvement.
 Humans just simply get more done when they collaborate and learn with each other.
 Life Ladder's Community and Buddy System enables members to share learning, inspiration, work on their challenges and find accountability and inspiration partners (and have fun while they're doing it all).

-6. 24/7, Scaleable , Flexible - For many organisations, learning and coaching has become more challenging in an increasingly flexible working environment.
+6. 24/7, Scaleable , Flexible - For many organisations, learning and development has become more challenging in an increasingly flexible working environment.
 For some employees this has made the need for mental resilience and self-leadership skills ever more important.
 Members have access to Life Ladder any time, anywhere and on any device, helping them make the best use of their time and lead their self-development.

 7. Tracking Progress - Members track their progress, change and learnings through a personalised Goals Dashboard.
-This not only helps them quantify the change in their results but also feeds progress reports for teams and individuals.
+This not only helps them quantify and recognise the change in their results but also feeds progress reports for teams and individuals.

 8. Lower Costs to Reach Wider in the Business - When choosing Life Ladder as a professional development strategy to drive performance through the whole business, its guided learning platform develops members at a fraction of the cost of one-to-one coaching or week-long training courses. £299 + VAT/employee/year.*